Fuel Line Replacement - '75-'79 Fuel Injected Bus

 mounting points to do it.
 Replace seals if necessary.
 I reused

 - #3/4 rail connected to firewall rail?
 Now for the cold start

-hard.
-It's also one of the more accessible parts of this job.
+muscle it too hard.
+It's also one of the more accessible parts of

-way bigtime.
+in the way bigtime.
 Remove the airbox for working room.
-I disconnected my F.I.
+I

-computer ground wires off the engine block while doing this and couldn't
+wires off the engine block while doing this and couldn't start my

 equipment immediately so you don't forget it.

 - #1/2 rail remove/replace is typical to #3/4 rail, but in a

 - #1/2 rail to pressure regulator, not a bad job.

 - That's all for the engine compartment.
 While here, disconnect